Norost/nrfs/Specification/file_system.rst

 name: "mtime"

-The modification time extension adds a signed 64-bit time stamp to all entries.
+The modification time extension adds a signed 63-bit time stamp to all entries.

-It is expressed in microseconds, which gives it a range of ~585000 years.
+It is expressed in microseconds, which gives it a range of ~242500 years.
 The timestamp is relative to the UNIX epoch.

-.. table:: Extension data
+.. table:: Directory header data
-             :align: center
-  :widths: grid

   +------+------+------+
   | Byte |    1 |    0 |